How to correctly position holes in floor joists so they don’t weaken the joist.

 Keep the hole at least 2 in. from the top and the bottom if it’s a dimensional lumber joist.
 The hole cannot be larger than one-third the depth of the joist, so the maximum hole size for a 2×12 joist (actual size 1-1/2 x 11-1/4 in.) is 3-3/4 in. diameter—plenty big enough for running cable!
 You can drill the holes anywhere along the length of the joist (first photo).

 If you have manufactured I-joists, you can drill holes up to 1-1/2 in. diameter almost anywhere in the web area (the area between the flanges).
 Just stay 6 in. away from any end or load-bearing wall (second photo).

 Holes up to 4 in. can be drilled in the middle of the I-joist, away from the ends and load-bearing wall.
 Keep the distance between adjacent holes at least twice the diameter of the largest hole.
 For holes larger than 4 in., consult the lumber supplier.

-Where to safely drill holes:
+Where to safely drill holes in a floor joist:

 Drill 1-1/2-in. holes anywhere in the web area of engineered I-joists, except within 6 in. of walls and rim joists.

 We always recommend that you refer to the manufacturer’s instructions for the best, most up-to-date and brand-specific requirements.

 See our selection of engineered lumber at both our Lakewood and Fort Lupton lumberyards.

 We sell a complete selection of Glulams, LVLs, LSLs, I-Joists, Parallams, Rimboards and more.
 Read our comprehensive information on Engineered Wood.